^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Stomach pain can be severe or weak, depending on the disease that causes it.
-It is very important to understand the nature of stomach pain, in time to get the necessary help from a doctor.
+Stomach pain can be severe or mild, depending on the underlying disease.
+It is important to understand the nature of stomach pain so that you can get the necessary medical help in time.

-If you have a stomach ache, first of all it is necessary to characterize its intensity, nature and localization of pain.
-This will help in making the correct diagnosis and prescribing an adequate and effective treatment.
+If you have stomach pain, first of all it is necessary to characterize its intensity, nature and localization of pain.
+This will help in making the correct diagnosis and prescribing adequate and effective treatment.

-The pain in the stomach can be of a different nature: burning in the stomach, aching, gnawing, dull, sharp pain in the stomach, pulling, cramping, cutting, often accompanied by spasms of the stomach.
+Pain in the stomach can be of different nature: burning in the pit of the stomach, aching, gnawing, dull, sharp pain in the stomach, pulling, cramping, cutting, often accompanied by stomach spasms.

-Pain in the stomach and its connection with food intake is very important in the topical diagnosis of the pathological process.
+Pain in the stomach and its connection with food intake is of great importance in topical diagnostics of the pathological process.

-Often, pain in the stomach is accompanied by other symptoms: heartburn, nausea, vomiting, belching, bad breath, bloating, a violation of the chair - constipation or diarrhea.
+Often, stomach pain is accompanied by other symptoms: heartburn, nausea, vomiting, belching, bad breath, bloating, bowel problems - constipation or diarrhea.

 Causes of stomach pain

-When the doctor will diagnose, he will try to find out the causes of pain in the stomach, to make the correct diagnosis.
-Stomach pain may be associated with:
+When the doctor makes a diagnosis, he will try to find out the causes of stomach pain in order to make a correct diagnosis.
+Stomach pain can be associated with:

-• Wrong food intake (big breaks in its reception)
+• Incorrect food intake (long breaks in food intake)

 • Overeating